contao/docs/docs/dev/getting-started/extension.md

 ```

 After running `composer update`, the Contao Manager Plugin will load this bundle
 in the Contao Managed Edition.
-Of course, this will have no real effect yet, since
+This will have no real effect yet, since
 the extension is still pretty empty.